MicrosoftLearning/APL-1004-deploy-configure-azure-monitor/Instructions/Labs/LAB_04_exercise_configure_monitoring_compute_services.md

 9. Choose **Add data source**.

-**Task 4: Configure Network Connection Monitor for a Linux IaaS virtual machine**
+### Configure Network Connection Monitor for a Linux IaaS virtual machine

 1. In the Azure Portal Search Bar, enter **Network Watcher** and select **Network Watcher** from the list of results.
 1. Under **Monitoring**, choose **Connection Monitor**.